 - Preheat oven to 500 degrees.

-- Make the cake: In the bowl of a food processor, combine all ingredient up to pecans and process until smooth.
+- In the bowl of a food processor, combine cream cheese, goat cheese, sugar, carrot juice, egg yolks, cornstarch, and salt, and process until smooth.
 Line a 12-inch spring-form pan with parchment paper and add batter.
 Bake until the crust takes on a deep brown color, about 45 minutes.
-Let cake cool to room temperature before slicing.
+Remove cake from oven and let cake cool to room temperature before slicing.